800,000+ customers

 92% recommend us

-The oldtimer arrangement has been put in place to help anyone who owns an oldtimer.
+The oldtimer regulation was created to accommodate everyone who owns an oldtimer.
 Because of this transitional arrangement, oldtimer owners, with an oldtimer of 40 years or older, do not pay road tax.
-The reason for this is that old-timer owners often do not drive very much with their old-timer.
-However, old-timer insurance is compulsory.
+The reason for this is that oldtimer owners often do not drive very much with the oldtimer.
+Oldtimer insurance is mandatory, however.

-In 2014, the age at which old-timers are exempted from road tax was changed from 25 years to 40 years.
-This change was made in order to improve the environment and living conditions.
-Because some old-timers fell between two stools, the transitional scheme was created.
+In 2014, the age at which vintage cars are exempt from road tax was changed from 25 years to 40 years.
+This change was made with a view to improving the environment and living conditions.
+Because some oldtimers fell between two stools, the transitional arrangement was created.

-All old-timers that run on petrol, are not used for business purposes and were brought into use between 1 January 1978 and 1 January 1988 can benefit from the transitional arrangement.
-This means that old-timer owners pay a lot less road tax than the regular amount.
-When an oldtimer has passed the age of 40, you cannot make use of the transitional arrangement.
-Thanks to the oldtimer arrangement, you are exempt from road tax from that moment on.
+All oldtimers that run on gasoline, are not used commercially and were put into service between Jan.
+1, 1978 and Jan.
+1, 1988, can benefit from the transitional arrangement.
+As a result, oldtimer owners pay a lot less road tax than the regular amount.
+When an oldtimer has passed the age of 40 years, you cannot take advantage of the transitional arrangement.
+Thanks to the oldtimer scheme, you are exempt from road tax from that moment on.

 If you want to take advantage of the transitional arrangement, you must apply for it yourself at the Tax Office.